Illustration of a child in a cheerful pose with a sleeping dog and a plant by the side. © Recipes for Wellbeing

 👣 Steps

-Step 1 – Settling into your meditation (5’)
+Step 1 – Settle into your meditation (5’)

 Find a peaceful and quiet location that is free of distractions.
 Wear something flowy and loose and find yourself in a comfortable seated position.

-Step 2 – Reflecting on who/what made you feel envious (5’)
+Step 2 – Reflect on who/what made you feel envious (5’)

 From your comfortable seated position, close your eyes.
 Without judgement of your thoughts, think of the person or event that sparked the feeling of envy.
 You may wish to think of that person, their name, their voice, or perhaps the thing that they have that you wish you had instead.